-This study focuses on steps 1, 3 and 4 of Fig. 1, and mainly provides solutions for importance classification of users, design variable determination and parameter assignment of design variables.
+This study focuses on steps 1, 3 and 4 of Fig. 1 and mainly provides solutions for the importance classification of users, design variable determination and parameter assignment of design variables.

 2 Comprehensive importance of user nodes

 The locations of the source nodes (water treatment plants) and user nodes are assumed predetermined by the WDS project planning of water works.
 Thus, the optimal locations of user nodes are not part of the work in this study.
-This section presents a comprehensive importance assessment model of users by considering its influence on normal service function, post-earthquake relief function and network topology.
-First, degrees of user’s importance are calculated by three main indexes and their sub-indexes independently.
-Then, the comprehensive importance of user nodes is calculated by a multi-criteria decision-making method based on the values of those indexes.
+This section presents a comprehensive importance assessment model of users by considering their influence on normal service function, post-earthquake relief function and network topology.
+First, the degree of a user’s importance is independently calculated by three main indexes and their sub-indexes.
+Then, the comprehensive importance of the user nodes is calculated by a multi-criteria decision-making method based on the values of those indexes.
 The framework of the assessment model is presented in Fig. 2.